cristinaponcela/cristinaponcela.github.io/_posts/2025-04-02-Reimagining StreamYard's Mobile Experience.md

 I am particularly proud of this change because it took me like an hour to figure out.
 4 files changed.
 I love when I get tasks like this, it weirdly makes me feel like a surgeon.
 I have to find the necessary place in the codebase quickly, and add just a few lines for an entirely new behavior.
 I love my job.

-I created the action in the respective ducks file and creating the reducer and selector, something like:
+I created the action in the respective ducks file and creating the reducer and selector.
+For those not familiar with the Redux `ducks` patter, this would look something like:

 ```typescript
 export const actionTypes = {